 How to edit the translation file

-- If there are words that begin with ! or a @, leave those words, but translate the rest of the phrase.
+If there are words that begin with ! or @, leave those words, but translate the rest of the phrase.
 These are ‘placeholder’ words that might contain different text depending on the page.
 Example:msgid “This is the @book-number book that Sri Chinmoy has written since he came to the West, in 1964.”
+Here is an example:

-In the translation file, you can customise where the URL links to other pages can go to.
+In the translation file for the srichinmoy.org, each URL link also has a string file.
 Most likely, you will want them to point somewhere different than what is specified in the file.

 - The best is if there is a version of the page on your country site